Stochastic simulation of partial discharge inception: Implementation

 First, we determine the expected number of avalanches as $\bar{N}_\mathrm{av} = N_\mathrm{runs} \, (1 - P'_{1})$, not counting the `avalanches' that produce no further ionization.
 Then $N^*_\mathrm{runs} = \lceil \bar{N}_\mathrm{av}\rceil$ runs are performed, and the probability of inception is determined as the number of runs with inception multiplied by a correction factor $\bar{N}_\mathrm{av} / N^*_\mathrm{runs}$.

-Second, we use so-called antithetic variates.
+Second, we use a simple variant of so-called antithetic variates~\cite{hammersleyNewMonteCarlo1956}.
 For the first half of the runs, uniform $[0, 1)$ random numbers $u_1, u_2, \dots$ are used to sample the size of the initial avalanche.
 Specifically, we draw samples from a geometric distribution with probability $p$ as

 see equation~\eqref{eq:PMgeom}.
-(We remark that the actual implementation is more complicated than this expression, to avoid numerical issues for $x$ close to zero or one in $\log(1 - x)$.)
-For the second half of the runs, the complement of these random numbers is used $1-u_1, 1-u_2, \dots$ to determine the size of the first avalanche.
-With this procedure, the initial avalanche sizes are better balanced, reducing the variance of the inception probability.
+(We remark that the actual implementation is more complicated than this expression, to avoid numerical issues for $u$ close to zero or one in $\log(1 - u)$.)
+For the second half of the runs, the complement $1-u_1, 1-u_2, \dots$ of the random numbers is used to determine the size of the first avalanche.
+With this procedure, the initial avalanche sizes are better balanced, reducing the variance of the inception probability estimate.